tybug/testudoplus/README.md

 Make sure to allow any outgoing traffic made by this plugin.

-Don't forget to come back occasionally to check for plugin updates, as period changes occur all the time.
+Make sure to also check back periodically for plugin updates.
+To update, click the same link you would to instal.

 ## Contributing